Right Through the Pack: Background

-The book
+Summary

 The narrator has been involved in bridge all day – writing an article, playing rubber bridge, and taking part in a practice match.
 In the early hours of the morning, alone in a club cardroom puzzling over a deal from that day, the 52 cards speak with him and with each other, and each one tells him a story of a deal in which they had played a significant part.
 The narrator proposes to write a book about the tales of the People of the Pack; they are delighted by the idea.
 In the daylight, a club steward enters the cardroom and opens the window blinds.
 The steward asks the narrator if he has been asleep.
-"No, I have not been asleep."
+"No, I have not been asleep." he replies.

 All 52 deals contain points of technical interest, from the whimsical through the practical to the highly advanced.
 (For example, the penultimate deal involves the extremely rare hexagon squeeze, and the final deal describes a novel coup named the Robert coup after its discoverer, Robert Darvas.)
 Every card in Hart's narrative has their own distinct personality, and each suit has its own personality traits.

 The book includes a handful of cartoons which depict some of the cards.
 They are uncredited, but resemble in style some of those by Fougasse, co-author and illustrator of the 1934 humorous book about bridge Aces Made Easy.

 The title page acknowledges Stern's contribution as "Compèred by Dr. Paul Stern"; he also provided the Foreword.